 Many guitar players in Malaysia want to own a Gibson Les Paul in their collection, so as me, have been wanted to get one since years back when Gibson released Gibson Les Paul Traditional.
 The Traditional model that placed in between Studio and Standard where the price tag at USD 2,249 (MSRP).

-Now, There are few problems to get a Gibson guitars in this country, lack of the “exclusive dealer”, stock availability for test up, irresponsible sales person and overprice charged for whatever (shipping, handling fees, bla bla bla…) they counted in.
+Now, there are few problems to get a Gibson guitar in this country, the lack of the “exclusive dealer”, stock availability for test up, irresponsible sales person and overprice charged for whatever (shipping, handling fees, bla bla bla…) they counted in.
 Refer the LYN forum thread here and here.
-In short, it just a headache to buy it and too much risk to put on, for a person as me, with a limited budget and only got one chance to make a right purchase.
+In short, it is troublesome to buy it and having too much risk to put on without testing it.
+For a person with a limited budget, i have to gets hands-on of the actual guitar to make a right decision.

-However, there are still good guy dealers that can help you to bring new/used Gibson from US or SG, you may try Music Master and the “famous sofa owner” Dead Eye Guitars, they provide reasonable price but still have some problems stated above, such as: you have to order, wait for it to ship over and the most important, what if you just don’t like the one you holding?
+However, there are still good guy dealers that can help you to bring new/used Gibson from US or SG, you may try Music Master (where i bought the lovely 2nd hand Fender American Deluxe Stratocaster) and “famous sofa owner” Dead Eye Guitars Calvim, they provide reasonable price and let you test if stock available.
+However, for new Gibson Les Paul, problems stated above still exist, such as: you have to order, wait for it to ship over and the most important, what if you don’t like the one you holding?